Medicare Supplement Plan N – Part N

 Plan N insurance will cover any leftover out of pocket costs for medications that are administrated during a hospital stay or at the doctor’s office.
 Medigap Plans do not provide coverage for prescriptions you fill at your local pharmacy and administer yourself.
-This is where your Medicare Part D comes into play.
+Part D can provide you with adequate coverage of drugs.

 Dental, Vision & Hearing Benefits

-These commercials are deceiving, and end up putting beneficiaries in a tough position.
-There are many reasons why beneficiaries would choose a Medigap Plan over a Medicare Advantage plan.
-One big reason is having the freedom to choose your own doctor.
+These commercials are deceiving and end up putting beneficiaries in a tough position.
+There are many reasons why recipients would choose a Medigap Plan over a Medicare Advantage plan.
+One big reason has the freedom to choose your doctor.

-The dental, vision and hearing benefits they claim to include are extremely limited.
+The dental, vision, and hearing benefits they claim to include are minimal.
 Again, you can only see their in-network doctors, and the out of pocket costs quickly add up.